 Singapore, Australia, Costa Rica, London, Buenos Aires, Shanghai, Cape Town, Vienna — your LSA degree can take you almost anywhere.
-Three of the Hub’s internship partners are now offering international opportunities both in-person and remotely with companies around the globe, all of which are eligible for LSA scholarships.
+Three of the Hub’s collaborating employers are now offering international internship opportunities both in-person and remotely with companies around the globe, all of which are eligible for LSA scholarships.
 Are you interested in travelling or working abroad?
 Perhaps you want to learn a language, build up cultural competencies, explore different cultures, or gain experience that’ll shape a future career abroad?
 Keep reading to explore your options across a variety of roles, fields, and countries as you learn about opportunities from Global U Internships, IES Abroad, and Sage Corps.

 Global U Internships